Reach Out to Us

 Curbside pickup is available!
 Holds can be placed through the online catalog and picked up Monday through Friday from 10am-6pm in designated parking spots in the library parking lot.

-Please continue to return holds through the external book drop and do not hand them to staff delivering your hold materials.
-Bear in mind that children’s and YA materials are currently unavailable for our Junior Floor renovation.
+Please return holds through the external book drop and do not hand them to staff delivering your hold materials.

 If you are unable to get to the library to return materials, pick up hold items, or are having trouble placing hold requests through our catalog please give us a call at 203.797.4505 or email email@example.com.